Baked Pumpkin Donuts

 - pinch of salt

 - 1 tablespoon pumpkin pie spice

 1. In a large bowl, beat butter and sugars together until light and fluffy.

 2. Add eggs and vanilla to the butter & sugar and beat until light and fluffy again.

-3. Add milk and pumpkin puree into the same bowl as the butter & sugars, beat until thoroughly combined.
+3. Add 3/4 cup milk and the pumpkin puree into the same bowl as the butter & sugars, beat until thoroughly combined.